youssefalaa1711/Cognex_monitoring_system-/README.md

-# Distributed Camera Monitoring System
+# Cognex Cameras Monitoring System

 A FastAPI-based solution for monitoring the status of networked cameras across multiple agents, providing real-time updates and a centralized web interface for visualization.